MontaServices/woocommerce-monta-checkout/readme.txt

 #1.58.37

-* Show standard shipper and add fallback shipper
+* Show standard shipper when enabled

 #1.58.36